 Note that this approach to calculating change allows you the option to include whatever additional independent variables you think are appropriate.
 For example, you could add to the right hand side of the equation other explanatory variables and interactions among those variables, as well as interactions of SURVEY3 with those explanatory variables.
+You could also include a dummy variable indicating whether the observation is somehow represented in both years of data (as discussed in Section 3.2.1), in order to potentially decrease further the variance of the change estimate.
 With additional independent variables in the model, b should be interpreted as an estimate of the difference between the two survey periods after accounting for those additional factors.